viewstools/docs/UseViews/README.md

 Say you have a View called `My.view`.
 When morphing it, Views will create a file called `My.view.js`.
 You can safely ignore `.view.js` files as they'll be created on the fly when the morpher runs and your changes will be overwritten.

+Reach out with questions via Github Issues [Github Issues](https://github.com/viewstools/docs/issues).
+Mention `@tombrewsviews` or `@dariocravero` to make sure that we get your notifications.